BenevolentAI/DeeplyTough/README.md

 ### Code setup

-The software is ready for Docker: the image can be created from `Dockerfile` with the `docker build` command (you may have to increase the disk image size available to the docker engine).
-The DeeplyTough tool is then accessible within `deeplytough` conda environment inside the container.
+The software is ready for Docker: the image can be created from `Dockerfile` by running `docker build -t deeplytough .` (image size ~4.7GB so you may have to increase the disk space available to docker).
+The DeeplyTough tool is then accessible within `deeplytough` conda environment inside the container with `source activate deeplytough`.

 Alternatively, environment `deeplytough` can be created inside local [conda](https://conda.io/en/latest/miniconda.html) by executing the following steps from the root of this repository (linux only):